andrew/ultimate-awesome/README.md

 - [awesome-ruby-security](https://github.com/pxlpnk/awesome-ruby-security) - Awesome Ruby Security resources.
 - [awesome-surreal](https://github.com/surrealdb/awesome-surreal) - A curated list of SurrealDB resources, tools, utilities, and applications.
 - [awesome-leetcode](https://github.com/tangweikun/awesome-leetcode) - 💄 A collection of awesome leetcode solutions.
-- [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [Time-Series-Papers](https://github.com/bighuang624/Time-Series-Papers) - List of awesome papers about time series, mainly including algorithms based on machine learning | 收录时间序列分析中各个研究领域的高水平文章，主要包含基于机器学习的算法.
 - [Awesome-AGI](https://github.com/EmbraceAGI/Awesome-AGI) - A curated list of awesome AGI frameworks, software and resources.
 - [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.